-Motivation Problematic and description of the method Euler's method and error bounds Systems with bounded uncertainty Van der Pol example Conclusic 000
+Motivation Problematic and description of the method Euler's method and error bounds Systems with bounded uncertainty Van der Pol example Conclusio

+000

+i i

 An invariant

 - The bounded output of some periodic stable system can be considered as an invariant from certain t. - An invariant is an unchanged object after operations applied to it.